HTC ThunderBolt

-The HTC ThunderBolt (ADR6400L) was the first 4G LTE smartphone on the Verizon Wireless network.
+The HTC ThunderBolt (ADR6400L) is the first 4G LTE smartphone on the Verizon Wireless network.
 It is a CDMA/LTE variant of the HTC Desire HD.
 It was first announced at CES on January 6, 2011.

 In addition to 4G service, the ThunderBolt is the first Verizon phone to support simultaneous voice/data over 3G without the help of Wi-Fi.

 Launch

 The phone was launched January 17, 2011.
 Best Buy was the first retailer to offer a pre-order on February 6, 2011.
 Wirefly and Amazon both allowed pre-orders a few days before the device was officially launched.
 This launch date, however, was much later than anticipated by consumers, frustrating many potential buyers.

 There was so much pent-up demand for the ThunderBolt that it broke pre-sale records for at least one online vendor.

 However, despite early demand for the phone, HTC has appeared to struggle in their attempts to address multiple complaints about the device.
 Some features were removed just prior to release, such as a built-in Skype app with video calling capability.
 Common reported issues include complaints of short battery life, frequent rebooting, and a much delayed and troubled rollout of an update to the Android Gingerbread platform.